Mission Accomplished (The Wire): Plot

 On the wiretap, the MCU learns that Charles has tracked Marlo to Vinson's rim shop, ordering his soldiers to prepare to strike.
 This prompts the unit to move against the safe house.
 Herc, Carver, and the Western's Drug Enforcement Unit assist in the bust, which leads to the arrests of Avon and his crew.
 Avon defiantly tells McNulty that he will be able to quickly get out of jail, only for McNulty to reveal that Bell had betrayed him.
 Meanwhile, Brother Mouzone takes Omar to a motel room and releases Dante.
 On the street, Marlo and his crew take credit for Bell's murder, unaware of how close the Barksdales came to striking against them.

 Facing a media onslaught, Rawls, Burrell and Reed become concerned that Royce will make them scapegoats.
 Carcetti and Gray give interviews about Hamsterdam, with Gray announcing his run against the mayor.
 In his office, Royce sees news footage of Hamsterdam and realizes it was a political mistake to sustain the zones.
 When Burrell is told he will be relieved over Hamsterdam, he threatens to tell the press that the zones were operated under pressure from Royce to keep crime down.
 Burrell demands a full term as commissioner in exchange for pinning the blame on Colvin.
 Afterwards, he gives Rawls the go-ahead to forcibly empty Hamsterdam.
 That night, after the area has been cleared of dealers and addicts, an officer finds Johnny dead from an overdose in a vacant building.

 Cutty tells Grace about his community boxing gym.
 She rebuffs his advances, but says she is proud of him.
 Cutty later finds that many of his young boxers have stopped going to the gym because there is work for them selling drugs for Marlo.
 Cutty tracks down Justin, who is selling drugs on a corner.
 When Fruit arrives, Cutty stares him down and Justin promises to return to the gym.
 Meanwhile, Burrell and Rawls put Colvin through humiliating treatment before relieving him of duty at a ComStat meeting.
 Royce manages to persuade the Deputy Drug Czar from allowing the government to cut federal funding for Baltimore over Hamsterdam.

 Royce meets with Watkins, who urges him to fire Burrell.
 However, due to Burrell's threats, Royce refuses to let him go and tries to appease Watkins by offering support for Marla Daniels' run for a city council seat, knowing that Watkins is mentoring her.
 Carcetti plans his next move with D'Agostino so as to present Burrell with difficult questions at a subcommittee hearing.
 There, Carcetti lets Gray ask the most penetrating questions as D'Agostino advised him.
-Burrell places the blame firmly with Colvin, but Carcetti refuses to accept his excuses and makes a speech about his inability to forgive the way that West Baltimore has been neglected.
+Burrell places the blame firmly with Colvin, but Carcetti refuses to accept his excuses and makes a well-received speech about his inability to forgive the way that West Baltimore has been neglected.
 After Carcetti's speech, Watkins is congratulatory, but Gray finally realizes that Carcetti is also planning to run for mayor and feels betrayed.